Hit and run: Canada

 Hit and run is defined in Canada as failure to stop at the scene of a crash under the Criminal Code and is subject to a penalty of up to 5 years in prison.
 If bodily harm or death is caused in the crash and the prosecution can prove that the accused was aware of the bodily harm or death, the maximum penalties are up to 10 years in prison or up to life imprisonment, respectively.

-For a person to be convicted of failure to stop at the scene of an crash, the prosecution must prove that the accused was aware of the crash, the accused voluntarily failed to stop and render assistance and the intent for failing to stop was to evade civil or criminal liability.
+For a person to be convicted of failure to stop at the scene of a crash, the prosecution must prove that the accused was aware of the crash, the accused voluntarily failed to stop and render assistance and the intent for failing to stop was to evade civil or criminal liability.
 While the prosecution bears the traditional criminal burden of proof beyond a reasonable doubt, the accused is presumed to have intended to evade civil or criminal liability if the prosecution can prove the other elements of the offence.
 This reverse onus has been held to be a justified limit under section 1 of the Canadian Charter of Rights and Freedoms.

 Canadians are also required to provide their name, address and license number in writing according to the Sec.
 252 (1) of the Criminal Code.
 Depending on the provincial law other pieces of information may be requested such as insurance number and license plate.
 Car Insurance is mandatory in Canada.

 If the accused is also convicted of other offences in relation to the crash, then courts will often make the sentence for hit and run consecutive to the penalties for the other offences, the rationale being that hit and run is often committed with the intent of evading criminal or civil liability.